 Private, weekly instruction in voice or instrument for students majoring in music.
 Attendance and performances at recitals required.
 Repeatable for a maximum of 4 credit hours.
-Prior study with qualified teacher recommended; requires approval of instructor or department chair.
+Prior study with qualified teacher recommended.
 Prerequisites: placement out of CCS 098; approval of instructor or department chair.